 SNIC users who need more than the standard 128 GB storage space are welcome to apply for an UPPMAX Storage project.
 These projects share a 500 TB partition of Crex, and are granted according to need and availability.

-Life science researchers will soon be able to apply for SciLifeLab Storage projects on Crex as well, which will accommodate up to 950 TB.
+Life science researchers can apply for SciLifeLab Storage projects on Crex, which will accommodate up to 950 TB in total.
 Note that this file area is not reachable from Milou.

 Examples of course projects: